At a Glance

 - Terms and Conditions of Employment

-We do not assess immigration or right to work status until offer stage.
-Being invited to interview does not guarantee you are eligible for visa sponsorship and all offers are conditional on meeting right to work requirements.
-Further information is available on our Application Support webpage.
+Right to Work in the UK: We do not assess immigration status until offer stage.
+Being invited to interview does not guarantee visa sponsorship.
+Further information is available on our application support webpage.

 Research Associate (Highly Selective Membrane Manufacturing for Resource Recovery) employer: University of Bath